mvmd-org/mvmd-site/docs/community/supporters/sumset-tech.md

 ## Contribution to MVMD

-As a supporter of the Metaverse Metadata Directory, SumSetTech brings valuable expertise in:
+As a supporter of the Metaverse Metadata Directory, Sumset Tech brings valuable expertise in:
 - Metaverse development standards
 - Digital asset implementation
 - Web3 infrastructure optimization